nus-cs2113-AY2122S2/ip/README.md

 7) 'delete [task Number]' - If a valid task number is provided, Duke will remove it from your task list

 8) 'find [item to search for]' - Duke will search your tasks for the item provided.
 Duke will return every task that has a matching item for *any* word provided in your search, including dates and times.
+This includes partial matching.
+For example, the search 'wed' will return a task with the date 'WEDNESDAY'

-9) 'bye' - Exits the Duke program
+10) 'bye' - Exits the Duke program